 MORE THAN JUST RIOTS AND TOWERS — WATTS

-It seems to me that reputation of Los Angeles‘s Watts neighborhood is based almost entirely on two things – the Watts Rebellion and the Watts Towers.
+It seems to me that the totality of Watts‘s reputation rests almost entirely on two things – the Watts Rebellion and the Watts Towers.
 Results of a Google search for “watts” can be divided into three categories: photos of the towers, black and white images of burning buildings, and people with the family name of Watts (i.e. Naomi, Charlie, and Reggie).
 Pop culture and the media almost never present Watts in a positive light – usually they don’t mention it at all.

 Watts is, however, a community of 37,000 Angelenos – most of whom probably don’t sell drugs, aren’t in gangs, and probably spend many days not dwelling on half century-old riots or neighborhood folk art – impressive and important as both are.
 With that in mind, my friend Bruce and I met at 7th Street/Metro Center in the Financial District and headed down the Blue Line to Watts.